 If you've ever wanted to bring in a special guest speaker, or invite a prominent guest or corporate leader to speak at your event, only to find out that they're unable to make the trip, you'll be pleased to know that the classrooms in the Ross Building have built-in video conferencing capability.
 The technology is very high quality, the experience is outstanding, and the technical logistics are all handled for you by our staff.

 In-room video conference is available in each of our classrooms in the Ross building.
-We do require that you pre-schedule with Computing Services by contacting Ross Classroom Support, but your conference can be initiated and controlled from the Ross Lectern in your assigned room.
-Depending on the type of event, you may also request that our staff manage your videoconference and control the camera(s) for you, from our Audio/Video Control Room located on the second floor.
+We do require that you pre-schedule with Ross IT, but your conference can be initiated and controlled from the Ross Lectern in your assigned room.
+Depending on the type of event, you may also request that our staff manage your video conference and control the camera(s) for you, from our Audio/Video Control Room located on the second floor.

 Dedicated Audio/Video Conferencing Locations